openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 The `station` thing can be used with both bridge and has the following configuration properties:

 -   stationIndex: The index of the station to communicate with, starting with 0 for the first station
--   duration: The time in seconds the station should be kept open when turned on the next time

 Be aware, that not all features of a station may be supported by the Pi interface bridge.

 ## Channels

-The following channel is supported by the station thing.
+The following channel is supported by the `station` thing.

 | Channel Type ID    | Item Type   |    | Description                                             |
 |--------------------|-------------|----|---------------------------------------------------------|